imq/linuximq/docs/README.md

-Place to add more documentation about IMQ
+Place to add examples, documentations about IMQ